Understanding Your Aid

 Financial aid at Penn Nursing is need-based and is calculated with regard to your assets and FAFSA.
 We will use your financial aid application materials, taxes, and FAFSA.
 If you are under the age of 30 (and not married), we will also use your parents’ information.

 If you are over the age of 24 but under the age of 30 you will be considered “Penn dependent,” but you will be considered independent for federal aid eligibility based on your level of financial need as determined through your FAFSA.
+You should still enter your parent information onto the FAFSA regardless of your age as this will help us with respect to expediting packaging.

 Your financial aid notice will give you a breakdown of your tuition and fees, living expense budget, total cost of attendance, financial aid eligibility, and personal financial responsibility for each of the 5 terms in the Accelerated BSN portion of your Penn Nursing Program.